 A fryer chicken refers to a younger, midsized bird that tends to be much easier to cook than your traditional chicken!

-Boneless chicken thighs tend to be smaller in size, so they'll cook fairly quickly.
-Start with 6 minutes on the first side, and then try 4-6 minutes once they're flipped.
+Boneless chicken thighs tend to be smaller, so they’ll cook fairly quickly.
+Start with 4 minutes on each side.

-If you're not in the mood to grill, try my Baked Crispy Chicken Thighs!
+If you’re not ready to grill, try my Baked Crispy Chicken Thighs!

 Grilled chicken breasts are a blank canvas!
 Spice them up with countless seasonings and marinades—the choice is yours!
 The easy grilled chicken marinade I use in this recipe is just lemon juice, lemon zest, olive oil, garlic, oregano, salt, and pepper.